riceissa/issarice.com/wiki/vim.md

     endif
     ```

+- When writing prose, it's rather convenient to load up similar files with `:args` all into the current buffer so that word completion using `C-n` and `C-p` are more relevant (as in, the top results are usually what I expect).
+- Deciding between `C-n` and `C-p` is sometimes challenging.
+If the completion one wants is more likely to have been just typed, then `C-p` is better, but if appears just below the current line, then `C-n` is better.
+But if it's unclear where in the file the completion one wants is, then it's harder to tell which to use.

+- Using `C-l` to escape from insert mode: this has been rather convenient so
+  far.
+I used to use `jj` and `kk`, which are useful since they don't appear
+  in English often, but I still ran into awkward problems in e.g. UltiSnips
+  when using LaTeX when the final character before a "jump" turned out to be a
+  `j` or `k`, in which case the jump would proceed in a half-hearted way (in
+  math mode, the cursor would end up on the `)` in `\)`).
+Also I had to be more
+  careful about setting `paste` before pasting long lines of text into the
+  buffer with `C-S-v`, since the pasted text could accidentally get me out of
+  insert mode and start executing normal mode commands (I now use just `C-r+`
+  in insert mode though, or `"+P` in normal mode). `C-l` is actually the
+  default escape in evim, so it's somewhat strange that the mapping doesn't
+  also exist in Vim itself.
+One problem I've had so far though: in linewise
+  insert completion mode with `C-x` `C-l`, hitting `C-l` again will just shift
+  through the completions instead of escaping.
+To break out, one must use `C-[`
+  or `C-e` as usual.

 # Moving in long lines

 I've always found it frustrating that Vim by default acts on physical lines instead of "display lines".